nasa-nccs-hpda/terragpu/projects/vhr-cloudmask/README.md

 - [ ] 4-band MS pansharpened to 0.5 m resolution: /att/gpfsfs/briskfs01/ppl/mwooten3/Vietnam_LCLUC/TOA/M1BS/pansharpen (WV03)
 - [ ] 4-band MS pansharpened to 0.5 m resolution: /att/gpfsfs/briskfs01/ppl/mwooten3/Vietnam_LCLUC/TOA/M1BS/pansharpen (WV03)

-### Performance Statistics
+### 5. Performance Statistics <a name="performance-statistics"></a>

-rasterRF.py has both CPU and GPU options to perform inference.
+rfdriver.py has both CPU and GPU options to perform inference.
 Some performance statistics have been included below based on our current use cases.
 GPU system running one V100 GPU, while CPU system running 24 cores.
 Memory consumption will depend greatly on the window size.
 GPU provides exponential speed ups for inferences.
 A window size of 6000 x 6000 exceeds GPU memory of 32GBs.